 16. The Hearing Officer explains the burden of proof.
 For academic integrity cases, the standard is “by clear and convincing evidence.”
 In non-academic conduct cases, the standard is “by a preponderance of evidence.”

 17. The Hearing Officer explains the procedures to be followed in deliberations.The Hearing Board deliberates privately.

 18. When the board has come to a decision, the Hearing Officer reviews the finding.

 19. All the participants reconvene and the Hearing Board announces its decision.

 20. If the student is found not responsible, the hearing ends.

 21. If the student is found responsible, the sanction is considered.
 Both parties, the Preliminary Review Officer, and a representative from the Office of Student Conduct may recommend a sanction.
-If the student has a prior disciplinary record, the Preliminary Review Officer provides this information to the board.
+If the student has a prior disciplinary record, that information is provided to the board.
 Any character witnesses are introduced at this point.

 22. The Hearing Board deliberates privately.